FiereEinar/statmastery/README.md

 cp .env.example .env
 ```

-Open `.env` and fill in the required values, required values have "<REQUIRED>" value in `.env.example`.
+Open `.env` and fill in the required values, required values have "REQUIRED" value in `.env.example`.

 ---